 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Health Studies.
+Students from other countries are interested in Health Studies, too.
 About 1.6% of those with this major are international students.

 Online General/Allied Health Sciences Programs

-In 2018-2019, 555 schools offered a health studies program of some type.
+In the 2019-2020 academic year, 632 schools offered some type of general health services/allied health/health sciences program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||1||0|

 Majors Related to General/Allied Health Sciences

 You may also be interested in one of the following majors related to health studies.